-"The time to assess your college budget and project potential loan payments is long before senior year in high school," Bernhardt advises.
+"The time to assess your college budget and project potential loan payments is long before senior year in high school," Ridolfi advises.

 4. Think creatively

-If you're like the 76% of parents surveyed in Fidelity's College Savings Indicator (CSI) research, you don't want your kids to take on too much in college loans.4 What's the solution?
-"Many parents are getting creative about college funding and asking their kids to share more responsibility," says Bernhardt.
+If you're like the 70% of the parents surveyed in Fidelity's College Savings Indicator (CSI) research, you're already saving for college but may be on track to meet just a fraction of your saving goal.4 What's the solution?
+"Many parents are getting creative about college funding and asking their kids to share more responsibility," says Ridolfi.

 Consider some of the creative solutions reported in Fidelity's CSI survey:

 Of course, one of the biggest things you can do to ensure that your child has college choices is to start saving early, and potentially save more effectively.
-In 2016, 92% of parents surveyed had started saving for college, up from 58% in 2007.
-Of those saving, 57% are invested in a dedicated college savings account like a 529 plan, up from 26% in 2007.5
+In 2018, 70% of parents surveyed had started saving for college, up from 58% in 2007.
+And 37% began saving when their child was 2 years old or younger.
+Of those saving, 39% are invested in a 529 plan.5

 5. Plan realistically

 Just as college costs have to fit your family budget, they also need to coexist with your retirement savings plans.
-"Fidelity's point of view is that retirement savings should take priority over college saving," explains Bernhardt.
+"Fidelity's point of view is that retirement savings should take priority over college savings," explains Ridolfi.
 "With college, you have some flexibility with financing, but you can't borrow money for retirement."